seisman/HinetPy/docs/first-try.rst

 First Try
 =========

-For new users of Hi-net, I highly recommand you to request and download waveform data from Hi-net website and try to process the data with win32tools.
+For new users of Hi-net data, I highly recommand you to request and download waveform data from Hi-net website and try to process the data with win32tools.
 Do all the things **manually** at least one time, make sure that you understand the whole procedures and the unfriendness and limitations of Hi-net website.